Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: Comparison with State-Of-The-Art

 \section{Comparison with State-Of-The-Art}

-In this section, we provide detailed comparison with state-of-the-art (SOTA) long-term tail decay of \sgd-type methods in non-convex optimization, stemming from either HP or LDP guarantees.
+In this section, we provide detailed comparison with state-of-the-art (SOTA) long-term tail decay results for \sgd-type methods in non-convex optimization stemming from either HP or LDP guarantees, as well as a further discussion on the differences in the assumptions.

 \paragraph{SOTA results for \sgd.}\cite{liu2023high} provide SOTA finite-time HP convergence guarantees of \sgd, for a $L$-smooth, bounded from below cost, and $B$-sub-Gaussian noise.
 Using the time-varying step-size $\alpha_t = \frac{1}{L\sqrt{t}}$, they show the following result, for any $\delta \in (0,1)$ and any $t \geq 1$ where $\Delta \coloneqq f(x_1) - f_\star$ is the optimality gap of the initial model.
 The above bound leads to the following tail result $\Prob\big(F_t > \epsilon\big) \leq \exp\Big(-\frac{\epsilon\sqrt{t}}{12B^2} + \frac{\Delta L}{6B^2} + \frac{1 + \log(t)}{4}\Big)$, for any $\epsilon > 0$ and any $t \geq 1$.
-Taking the logarithm, dividing everything by $\sqrt{t}$ and taking the $\limsup$, we get Comparing \eqref{eq:liu-ldp} to the bound in Corollary \ref{cor:sgd}, we can see that both results depend on the noise (through $B$ and $M$), with our result further depending on $G$.
-More importantly, we can see that the long-term decay rate in \eqref{eq:liu-ldp} is of the order $\sqrt{t}$, while the one in Corollary \ref{cor:sgd} is of the order $\frac{t}{\log(t)}$, an order of magnitude faster.
+Taking the logarithm, dividing everything by $\sqrt{t}$ and taking the $\limsup$, we get Comparing \eqref{eq:liu-ldp} to the bound in Corollary \ref{cor:sgd}, we can see that both results depend on the noise (via $B$ and $M$), with our result further depending on $G$.
+More importantly, the long-term decay rate in \eqref{eq:liu-ldp} is of the order $\sqrt{t}$, while the one in Corollary \ref{cor:sgd} is of the order $\frac{t}{\log(t)}$, an order of magnitude faster.
 This improvement stems from the different approach taken in our work, focusing directly on long-term tail bounds, while on the other hand, \cite{liu2023high} focus on finite-time HP results, that hold for any $t$, but result in loose long-term bounds.
-Finally, we note that \cite{liu2023high} do not require bounded gradients and a.s. bounded noise, which, as we discussed in the introduction and Section \ref{subsec:main-sgd}, is a consequence of the fact that in their analysis it suffices to bound the MGF locally, whereas we need to show that the MGF is finite everywhere in its domain.
+Finally, we note that while our rate function depends on the gradient bound $G$, which can be large in some applications, this becomes negligible relative to the gain in the decay rate, especially in the long-term regime $t \rightarrow \infty$ considered in our work.